Ibiza Part Three: making the most of Closing Season.

 So what do you do if you A) don’t speak the language, and B) prefer to know what you’re doing beforehand – since there doesn’t seem to be too much available?

 1. Depending on the length of your stay – book at least two closing parties ahead of time.
-I stayed for four full days and could definitely have done two.
 The trouble with closing season is that numbers dwindle and there’s less hype around town.
 Especially in the evenings.

 We (I) got chatting to a couple of locals in shops and taxis who, after the polite “I’m not sure”s then said “it’s dead and there aren’t any real alternatives around this time of year.
 I would have come earlier in the summer.”

-For early (11pm) cocktails you’ll find plenty, but if you don’t want to go to sleep then book a closing party!
+For early (11pm) cocktails you’ll find plenty of places, but if you’re not a beauty rest kind of person, book a closing party!

-2. Although a lot of the Main Street restaurants were ok – London ok at least – there are SO many tapas bars and restaurants with Menu Del Dias for a tenner.
+2. Although a lot of the Main Street restaurants were decently priced – London decent – there are SO many tapas bars and restaurants with Menu Del Dias for a tenner.